enricobottazzi/ZK-SBT/README.md

 - This library uses babyjubjub signature schema.
 This schema is more zkp friendly and require far less computation to verify signature inside a circuit.
 Theoretically, ECDSA schema are already usable inside circuit but the proof generation currently requires a device with 56GB RAM (link to 0xParc Library).
 - Iden3's claim schema is much more expandable and can include more complex data information (up to 4 data slots) and features such as expiration, revocation or self attestation
-- Non ready for production
-- Use ERC-4973 incoming,
-- Expand the smart contract
 - No need to add a nullified as the proof Cannot be reused